 So within Nestlé Pakistan we’re working hard, and our actions mirror those of our colleagues across 85 countries across the world where the company produces products.
 Our work continues, and beyond Nestlé we’ll continue to act with others, to ensure that we steward water for future generations.

-By doing we will put all our efforts to ensure safe and clean drinking water for young boys like Ammar and his friends – and for everyone in our communities where we operate.
+By doing so we will put all our efforts to ensure safe and clean drinking water for young boys like Ammar and his friends – and for everyone in the communities where we operate.